chaoss/wg-dei/focus-areas/events/speaker-demographics.md

-# Event Diversity - Speaker Demographics
+# Speaker Demographics

-## Disclaimer / Caveats

-**This is a work in process document being used to gather feedback and may not yet represent the views of the CHAOSS project.**

-Please feel free to [contribute](https://github.com/chaoss/wg-diversity-inclusion/blob/master/CONTRIBUTING.md) and improve this document.

-## Question

-**Question:** How well does the speaker lineup for the event represent a diverse set of demographics?
+Question: How well does the speaker lineup for the event represent a diverse set of demographics and can be improved in the future?

-## 1. Description
+## Description

-Speakers with diverse backgrounds who represent a [variety of demographics](/demographic-data) help an event provide different viewpoints and a broader perspective.
-Events with diverse speakers allow people from a variety of different backgrounds feel more included in an event when they see people with similar characteristics in a position of authority (speaking).
+Speakers with diverse backgrounds who represent a variety of [demographics](/demographic-data) help an event provide different viewpoints and broader perspectives.
+Events with diverse speakers allow people from a variety of different backgrounds to feel more included in an event when they see people with similar demographics in important positions within the community.

-## 2. Sample Objectives
+## Objectives

-- Speakers are from diverse backgrounds.
+- Speakers are from diverse [backgrounds](/demographic-data).
 - Speakers are diverse when grouped by keynotes, sessions, and tracks.
 - Repeat speakers are from diverse backgrounds (retention).

-## 3. Sample Strategies
+## Implementation
-- Review conference website to gather data.
-- Survey and / or interview speakers and attendees.
-- Diverse proposals submitted compared to those who were accepted
-- Registration data or event organizers may be able to provide data/stats

-## 4. Sample Success Metrics

-_Qualitative_
+### Filters

+- [demographics](/demographic-data): Some subjective questions should be analyzed in light of the responder’s demographics.
+Everyone has a different perspective.
+Investigating the responses for each group of demographics can indicate whether some demographics feel less included than the average.
+- Keynotes, sessions, and tracks

+### Data Collection Strategies

 - Interview speakers and attendees to understand more about why the speakers did or did not meet their diversity and inclusion expectations.
+Sample questions include:
-  * Interview question (ask speakers): What can we do to improve the diversity and inclusion of speakers at this event?
+  * Interview question: What can we do to improve the diversity and inclusion of speakers at this event?
-  * Interview question (ask all attendees): Did you feel represented by the speakers?
+  * Interview question: Did you feel represented by the speakers?

-_Quantitative_

 - Survey speakers and attendees to learn to what extent the event met their diversity and inclusion expectations.
+Sample questions include:
-  * Interview question (ask all attendees): How well did the event meet your diversity and inclusion expectations? (likert scale (e.g., 1-5) answer)
+  * Likert scale [1-x] item: How well did the speaker lineup meet your diversity and inclusion expectations?
+  * Likert scale [1-x] item: In light of your diversity and inclusion experience, how likely are you to recommend this event to speakers?

 - Use the event website, registration data, and other available details about speakers to quantify speaker diversity.
+  * Compare proposals submitted by speakers from diverse backgrounds to accepted proposals
+  * Explore registration data or contact event organizers to provide data/stats regarding speaker demographics
   * Other details may include speakers’ twitter account, listed pronouns, descriptions, or other speaking engagements.

-## 5. Resources
+## Resources

-- TBD
+none